 School policies cover every aspect of school life.
-Below are some of our most important policies for your reference.
+Below are current versions of some of our most important policies for your reference.
 Please note that the responding to public concerns policy contains details of how to make a complaint.
 If you want to know our policy on something that is not listed, please ask the school office.

 Safeguarding and Child Protection